SCEP (click to see video)

 The Department attempts to provide a 30-day notice for scheduled inspections.
 Shorter time frames may be imposed for properties referred by an inspector or other enforcement agency.
 If the inspector finds that a property does not meet City and State codes, a "Notice to Comply" is issued.
 Property owners are given 30 days (or less depending on severity of the violations) to have the needed repairs completed.
 A re-inspection is done to verify that the corrective work was done.

 If deficiencies are not corrected in the time specified on the Notice to Comply, the owner will be summoned to an administrative hearing (known as a "General Manager's Hearing") to determine the reason for non-compliance.
 Based on the determination and the Los Angeles Municipal Code, the owner may be required to refund the Department for all inspection and administrative costs after the first re-inspection.
 The Hearing Officer may also determine that the case be recommended for criminal prosecution.
 Other enforcement measures include Rent Reduction, Rent Escrow Account Program, and Property Management Training classes.

 Property owners are charged $43.32 per unit, per year whether or not the units are inspected during that year.
 The fee is paid to the Los Angeles Housing Department once every year.
 The fee covers a rental housing habitability inspection and one re-inspection if a Notice to Comply is issued.
-Additional fees may be charged for owners who fail to comply and cause the Housing Department to incur additional staff time and costs for services.
+Additional fees may be charged for owners who fail to comply and cause the Los Angeles Housing + Community Investment Department to incur additional staff time and costs for services.